One goal of the TUSD GATE Program is to utilize equitable practices to identify gifted learners.

 GATE identification can be a useful for students, parents/guardians, and teachers in understanding more about a student's learning and social-emotional needs.
 Having discussions with your student's teacher(s) about how learning experiences can be differentiated or social-emotional needs can be supported is highly encouraged.

-Following testing and result notification, parents/guardians of identified GATE students will receive details regarding a virtual TUSD Family Info Session.
-Identified GATE students will also receive information regarding enrichment sessions facilitated virtually by the GATE Resource Teacher and at each school site level by GATE Teacher Leaders.
+Following screening and result notification, parents/guardians of identified GATE students will receive details regarding a TUSD Family Info Session.
+Identified GATE students will also receive information regarding enrichment sessions facilitated at each school site by GATE Teacher Leaders.

 In the spring, TUSD GATE students Grades 3-8 and parents/guardians are invited to an annual GATE Conference where they will be able to engage in sessions focused on gifted learners.